Ax8457/WriteUPs/Xmas_RootMe_2024/SantaMagicSack/README.md

 main();
 ````

-For some reasons I got an error with TLS/SSL handshake using fetch or simple curl in my shell so I had to override the HTTP agent and force it to reject/avoid the SSL check while submitting request to the server, which explains the content of the submission function.
-Finally by running the script I received the flag :
+<p align="justify"> For some reasons I got an error with TLS/SSL handshake using fetch or simple curl in my shell so I had to override the HTTP agent and force it to reject/avoid the SSL check while submitting request to the server, which explains the content of the submission function.
+Finally by running the script I received the flag : </p>

 <p align="center"><img src="Screenshots/S2.png" alt="Desc"></p>